blockthrough/geo/README.md

 1. Support easy lookup for geo information from MaxMind DB using IP string.
 2. Support both alpha2 country code and alpha3 country code.
 3. Support any `io.Reader` for user to provide the MaxMind mmdb file.
+4. Support easy access of the database metadata info like build time and version.
-4. Provide default return value of `ZZ` and `ZZZ` as specified in ISO standard if country is unknown.
+4. Provide default return value of `ZZ` and `ZZZ` as specified in ISO standard if the country could not be found by the input IP using helper functions.

 ## Installation